george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 3. **Usage Guidelines:** Check the provider's documentation for usage instructions, rate limits, and any costs.

 ### JSON Simplified
 JSON (JavaScript Object Notation) is a straightforward, human-readable data format commonly used in APIs for data exchange.
-It's easy for both humans and machines.

 ### Handling JSON
 When working with JSON data, remember to: